Professor John Wiseman

 Professor John Wiseman is a Professorial Research Fellow at the Melbourne Sustainable Society Institute at the University of Melbourne.
 His other current roles include Adjunct Professor at the Melbourne School of Population and Global Health, Research Fellow at the Centre for Policy Development and Climate Change Policy Adviser, Sustainability Victoria.

 John has worked in diverse academic and public sector settings including as Deputy Director of the Melbourne Sustainable Society Institute; Foundation Director of the McCaughey Centre for Community Wellbeing, Melbourne School of Population Health; and as Assistant Director, Policy Development and Research, Victorian Department of Premier and Cabinet.

-Professor Wiseman’s major research and policy contributions have been in the fields of social justice and citizen engagement; globalization impacts; social, economic and environmental policy frameworks and indicators; sustainability transitions; and climate change risks and solutions.
+John’s major research and policy contributions have been in the fields of social justice and citizen engagement; globalisation impacts; social, economic and environmental policy frameworks and indicators; sustainability transitions; and climate change risks and solutions.

 His current work focuses on the actions needed to drive a rapid transition to a just and resilient post carbon society.

 Wiseman, J. The Great Energy Transition of the 21st Century: The 2050 Zero-Carbon World Oration, Energy Research and Social Science, January 2018

 Spencer, T., Colombier, M., Sartor, O., Garg, A., Tiwari, V., Burton, J., Caetano, T., Green, F., Teng, F. & Wiseman, J. ‘The 1.5°C target and coal sector transition: at the limits of societal feasibility’, Climate Policy, December, 2017